-We do not tolerate discrimination on race, social class, nationality, disability and sexual orientation etc. as well as any abusive behavior against employees.
-Workers are encouraged to report any unethical behavior through our grievances system.
+We do not tolerate discrimination on race, social class, nationality, disability and sexual orientation etc. as well as any abusive behaviour against employees.
+Workers are encouraged to report any unethical behaviour through our grievances system.
 Managers are trained maintaining smooth relations with workers based on mutual respect.
-Anti-harassment training are provided to employees to build awareness on acceptable behavior at the workplace.
+Anti-harassment training is provided to employees to build awareness on acceptable behaviour at the workplace.